Video of 73-year-old boarded up inside his apartment sparks investigation

 James Williams, Rudolph’s nephew, who lives with him at the property, said a bunch of notices were strewn around the courtyard.

-He and other people on site helped free his uncle from the apartment Friday evening, partly by using a drill.
+He and other people on site helped free his uncle from the apartment Friday evening, partly by using a drill, he said.

-Phone, email and text messages left Monday for the California-based building owners were not immediately returned.
+In a joint statement emailed late Monday, the property owners dismissed the residents' “viral allegations.”
+The owners said they tried to negotiate more time with the city for renters to stay and aimed to have required repairs finished by March for the building to reopen.

 On Monday, Mayor Clark and other city officials toured the complex, which lies off a busy street in the community of 20,000.